gsagnol/picos/doc/tuto.rst

-  * The constraints of the type :math:`\Vert x \Vert^2 \leq t u,\ t \geq 0`, where :math:`t` and :math:`u` are scalar affine expressions and :math:`x` is a multidimensional affine expression, which constrain the vector :math:`[x,t,u]` inside a rotated version of the Lorretz cone.
+  * The constraints of the type :math:`\Vert x \Vert^2 \leq t u,\ t \geq 0`, where :math:`t` and :math:`u` are scalar affine expressions and :math:`x` is a multidimensional affine expression, which constrain the vector :math:`[x,t,u]` inside a rotated version of the Lorrentz cone.
     When a constraint of the form ``abs(x)**2 < t*u`` is passed to PICOS, **it is implicitely assumed that** ``t`` **is nonnegative**, and the constraint is handled as the equivalent, standard ice-cream cone constraint